 It should be noted that some of these factors might be in the taxpayer’s favor.
 For example, absent her health issues, the business may have had the ability to repay the loans and there may have been evidence that the taxpayer’s intent was to create a debtor-creditor relationship.

 But setting that issue aside, there were several steps the taxpayer could have taken to help ensure they were able to take the bad debt deduction.
 This may have included documenting the loan with legal documents (such as a promissory note), recording the loan as a loan on the business’ balance sheet, authorizing the loan and receipt of loan proceeds in the corporate minutes, and paying or accruing interest on the loan.
 It does not appear that the taxpayer took any of these steps in this case.
 These steps would have gone a long way to establishing that the debt was bona fide.

 Where Sec.
 166 is not available for bad debts like in this case, taxpayers may still be able to deduct the loss under Section 165.
 Section 165(g) provides for a loss for worthless securities.
 This type of loss would not be for the bad debt, but rather, it would be for the taxpayer-wife’s loss on the corporation stock once the business stopped operating under state law.

-The court opinion in this case does not address this alternative argument.
-It appears that the taxpayers did not raise this alternative argument.
+The court opinion, in this case, does not address this alternative argument.
+It appears that the taxpayers did not raise this alternative argument–which is common (here is a similar case where the issue was not raised).
 They may not have done so given that worthless security losses are generally capital in nature.
 Capital losses can usually only be taken against other capital gains or up to $3,000 a year.
 This might not have been an acceptable outcome for the taxpayers in this case.
 A capital loss may be better than no loss, even if the loss carries forward to future tax years.